yikai82/ML-Project-NYSX/demo/Readme.md

 Hello,

 Welcome to the **Demo** zone!
-We will demonstrate how to use the docker + MLflow for a single AAPL stock prediction and publish the result in an interactive webpage
+We will demonstrate how to use the docker + MLflow for a single AAPL stock prediction and publish the result as an interactive webpage

 ## Update log:
 - 2025-11-22: initial version